nanoETCH

 Fluorine-Chemistry Etching

-For more aggressive etch processes, nanoETCH systems can be configured for use with the fluorine-chemistry etchant gases SF6 or CHF3.
+For more aggressive reactive ion etch processes, nanoETCH systems can be configured for use with the fluorine-chemistry etchant gases SF6 or CHF3.
 For this, tools are equipped with a range of hardware and software enhancements.

 Recent applications of fluorine-chemistry nanoETCH tools have included: